delgada-ui/delgada/README.md

 - Markdown support out of the box
 - TypeScript support out of the box _(coming soon-ish)_
 - Scoped CSS support out of the box _(coming soon-ish)_
+- SSR support out of the box _(coming soon-ish)_
-- Zero config necessary with common sense defaults
+- Zero config with common sense defaults

 ## Getting Started